ibm-cloud-docs/vmwaresolutions/vmonic/trbl_host_displays_warning_msg.md

 This configuration issue is a VMware® known issue.
 {: tsCauses}

-To resolve the problem, follow the instructions in [ESX/ESXi host displays warning message when test condition is false (2008602)](https://kb.vmware.com/s/article/2008602){:external}.
+To resolve the problem, follow the instructions in [ESX/ESXi host displays warning message when test condition is false (2008602)](https://kb.vmware.com/s/article/2008602){: external}.
 {: tsResolve}